 - Take note of our special project Family and Friends of Jesus Scrapbook Album, which has materials directly related to the feast of St. Martha:

 From St. Martha one basic lesson learned is that there is both active and contemplative work.
 Some vocations require more of one, but we all need to stop and experience quiet to pray, meditate, contemplate.
 Parents' time allotted for prayer is shorter than unmarried singles or religious, but time should be set aside.
 Children need to learn to start putting time aside for personal prayer and spiritual reading.
 This will help to develop good life-long prayer habits.

 Another lesson to learn is that we serve Christ our Brother when we serve others through our work, whether it be the daily duty of household chores or other charitable work outside the home.
 In serving others we serve our Brother Christ.

 - Since St. Martha is the patron of cooks, today would be a good day to honor and thank the person (usually Mom!) for all her meals she has prepared.
-Surprise her/him by cooking a special meal or take her/him out to dinner.
+Cook a special meal or go out to dinner.

 - An excellent book for meditation called Praying While You Work: Devotions for Use of Martha Rather Than Mary by Dom Hubert Van Zeller.
 The book has been reprinted by Sophia Institute Press under the name: Holiness for Housewives: And Other Working Women.